 Welcome to St. Andrew’s Episcopal School!
 We are delighted that your child will be attending St. Andrew’s.
 We wish you a warm welcome from the entire St. Andrew’s community.
 The information listed below should help to make your transition seamless.
 We hope you find this information useful, and we welcome suggested changes or additions for future new parents.
 If you have any questions that you cannot find answers to please contact Lisa Witter at lwitter@

 In PK 4 and K the classes may start staggered with small groups to help the children adjust to their new classroom.
-Group 1 will attend on Wednesday, August 14 and Group 2 will attend on Thursday, August 15.
-There will be a noon dismissal for PK 4 and K on August 14 and 15.
+Group 1 will attend on Wednesday, August 17 and Group 2 will attend on Thursday, August 18.
+There will be a noon dismissal for PK 4 and K on August 17 and 18.
 Drop-off and pick-up is at the Short Street gate entrance to de la Vega Hall.

-The first day of school for Grades 1-8 is Wednesday, August 14 with a noon dismissal.
+The first day of school for Grades 1-8 is Wednesday, August 17 with a noon dismissal.
 Drop-off and pick-up is at the red awning entrance to Parish Hall on Zimpel Street.

-(PK 4 – K) – Wednesday, August 14 for Group 1 and Thursday, August 15 for Group 2, doors open at 7:30 am, classes begin at 8:00 am and dismiss at 12 Noon.
+(PK 4 – K) – Wednesday, August 17 for Group 1 and Thursday, August 18 for Group 2, doors open at 7:30 am, classes begin at 8:00 am and dismiss at 12 Noon.

-(Grades 1-8) – Wednesday, August 14, doors open at 7:30 am, classes begin at 8:00 am for grades First through Fourth Grade, and 7:50 am for Middle School, Grades 5-8.
+(Grades 1-8) – Wednesday, August 17, doors open at 7:30 am, classes begin at 8:00 am for grades First through Fourth Grade, and 7:50 am for Middle School, Grades 5-8.

-At 7:43 A.M. bell informs Middle School students to move from Parish Hall to Advisory and Lower School students to move from Parish Hall to Homeroom.
+A 7:43 A.M. bell informs Middle School students to move from Parish Hall to Advisory and Lower School students to move from Parish Hall to Homeroom.
 A 7:55 A.M. bell signifies it is time to line up (Pre-Kindergarten through 4th Grade) or prepare (Middle School) for Morning Exercises.
-A 7:57 A.M. signifies it is time for all to proceed to the Church for Morning Exercises.
+A 7:57 A.M. bell signifies it is time for all to proceed to the Church for Morning Exercises.
 An 8:00 A.M. bell signifies the start of School and Morning Exercises for all students and faculty.

 Dismissal times are as follows:

-Pre-Kindergarten and Kindergarten – 3:15 P.M. on Short Street
+3:15 P.M. on Short Street

-Grades One through Eight – 3:15 P.M. on Zimpel Street
+3:15 P.M. on Zimpel Street

-Cardinal After Care and Programs
+After School Care and Programs

 Intermittent, but no later than 6:00 P.M. on Zimpel Street

-On days of heavy rain and/or thunderstorms, Pre-Kindergarten, Kindergarten and Grade 3 and 4 are dismissed from the red awning at Parish Hall on Zimpel Street.
+On days of heavy rain and/or thunderstorms, Pre-Kindergarten, Kindergarten and Grades 3 and 4 are dismissed from the red awning at Parish Hall on Zimpel Street.
 All other grades—Grades 1-2 and 5-8—are dismissed from the Grace Hall Multipurpose Room exit on Short Street.

-The Rainy Day Dismissal line from Grace Hall forms on the Grace Hall (west) side of Short Street, facing the River.
+The Rainy-Day Dismissal line from Grace Hall forms on the Grace Hall (west) side of Short Street, facing the River.
 Parents must drive toward the River on Short Street, not toward the Lake, so the line forms between Plum and Oak Streets on Short, facing the River.
 Please do not turn left onto Short Street from Oak Street.
 Instead, form in line on Short Street, approaching from Plum Street.
 When approaching Grace Hall, please pull all the way forward and a teacher will escort your child to the vehicle.

 All classes must act in a coordinated fashion with regard to Rainy Day Dismissal.
 To do otherwise is confusing and dangerous to the students and their parents.
 A Rainy Day Dismissal is announced by the School Office via the intercom by 3:00 P.M.
 The decision to operate under a Rainy Day or Regular Dismissal is made based on the weather conditions at 3:00 P.M.
 The maintenance staff places orange flags on Zimpel Street at both the Carrollton and Short Street intersections to inform parents of a Rainy Day Dismissal.
 In the absence of an intercom announcement and the flags, assume a regular School Dismissal.
 During light rain with no thunder, the School may still operate a regular dismissal.